-Open your eyes on science!
+Open your eyes to science!

 Taking a camera, shooting a picture is an easy deal.
 What about going further?
-What about using the photos to discover science?
+What about using photos to discover science?

 From a water drop to a rainbow, from a bubble to a geyser, from smoke to light, from microscopy to astronomy, everywhere, we are facing scientific phenomena.
 MILSET aims to give you an opportunity to freeze them for eternity!

 The MILSET STEAM Photo Contest (SPC) aims at creating a leeway for youth to creatively express what they observe within science, in photos.

 - Engage youth in science, technology, engineering, arts, mathematics (STEAM) by: